 |Architect||Richard Rappuhn, Cauwels & Stuve Construction & Design|

 The Jefferson Green project consists of an 81,437 square foot, three-story office building on a 6-acre site.
 The building is intended to house multiple tenants and 66,479 of the 81,437 square feet were built out simultaneously for contracted tenants.
 The landscaping on the site is substantial and includes native and adapted plants suitable to the desert southwest environment, as well as water harvesting techniques that supplement irrigation.
 This is a certified LEED Gold project (Leadership in Energy and Environmental Design), through the U.S. Green Building Council; a voluntary, consensus-based national standard for developing high-performance, sustainable buildings.
 LEED emphasizes state of the art strategies for sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
 By incorporating meaningful sustainable design features, Jefferson Green uses 30% less water and 45% less energy than a typical office building.
-The shell and 30,191 square foot T.I. for Centex was complete August 4, 2006 and the 36,288 square foot T.I. for Dekker/Perich/Sabatini was completed September 1, 2006, making the total duration less than 10 months.
+The shell and 30,191 square foot T.I. for Centex was complete in August 2006 and the 36,288 square foot T.I. for Dekker/Perich/Sabatini was completed in September 2006, making the total construction duration less than 10 months.
 “Green” buildings improve occupant well being, environmental performance and economic returns…Jefferson Green’s gold status makes them a leader in sustainable buildings.
 LEED Gold Certified Core and shell LEED Gold Certified Construction interior

 |Address||7601 Jefferson NE, Albuquerque, NM|